gmck/PredictiveBackGestureNet7/README.md

 Of course, if we support devices lower than Android 10 we have to support 3-button navigation, however, you tend to think that after 4 years of swipe navigation, the days of 3-button navigation are numbered as Google raises the minimum SDK value with each new version of Android.

-If you read this far, then you probably wondering what the above has got to do with the new Predictive Back Gesture which will be available in Android 14 and is available now in Android 13 assuming you have turned on Predictive Back Animations via Developer Options.
+If you have read this far, then you are probably wondering what the above has got to do with the new Predictive Back Gesture which will be available in Android 14 and is available now in Android 13 assuming you have turned on Predictive Back Animations via Developer Options.

 When you first read up on Predictive Back Gesture the first thing that Google’s docs comment on is that you need to be using  OnBackPressedCallback which is available in Xamarin.AndroidX.AppCompat 1.6.0.1.
 However, that is not entirely true.